20af02/Wildfire-Watch/README.md

 output - determines if forest fire detections will be saved as individual images Display - determines if each analyzed frame is displayed, for debugging purposes
 ```
+### Input
+An input video must be supplied for Wildfire Watch to analyze.
+Every 100 frames of the video will be run through Google Cloud VISION to search for wildfires.
+The pipeline can be exported across multiple systems with minimal changes.

 ### Output
 You can find the output detection(s) of forest fires in the detections folder.